Perfectionist

 default: false

-Determines whether to use the import alias as the name for sorting instead of the exported name.
+Specifies whether to use the import alias as the name for sorting instead of the exported name.

 • true — Use the import alias for sorting.